Education: Massey University, New Zealand

 Dr. Jeremy Lancer grew up in Melville, NY and, by the young age of seven, he already decided on a career.
 His path to becoming a veterinarian began in high school, when he volunteered at local veterinary clinics and a wildlife rehabilitation center.
 Dr. Lancer attended Binghamton University and received a BS in psychobiology in 2003.
 While in college, Dr. Lancer played lacrosse, worked as a resident assistant, volunteered at animal shelters and was a member of two ambulance corps.
 After graduation, he worked as a veterinary assistant in general and referral veterinary practices before moving to New Zealand for veterinary school.

 Dr. Lancer graduated from Massey University, an AVMA-accredited veterinary school, in 2009.
 He then spent two years working in a rural mixed practice, treating everything from dogs and cats to sheep and goats.
 He returned to Long Island in 2012 and completed an intensive year-long internship at the Veterinary Medical Center of Long Island, receiving multiple awards for his work.
-Dr. Lancer’s interests include Clinical Pathology, Behavior, Dermatology, Nutrition and Infectious diseases.
-Dr. Lancer has a Pit bull named "Pupek" and two cats named "Tui" and "Kea."
-He currently resides in Deer Park and in his free time enjoys out-door activities, especially mountain biking, basketball, hiking and running.
+Dr. Lancer’s interests include clinical pathology, behavior, dermatology, soft tissue surgery, nutrition and infectious diseases.
+Dr. Lancer has a Pit bull named "Logan" and two cats named "Tui" and "Kea."
+He currently resides in Huntington and in his free time enjoys out-door activities, especially mountain biking, basketball, hiking and running.

 Clients of West Hills Animal Hospital & Emergency Center never pay any additional after-hours emergency fees!